-East Alabama Regional Cybersecurity Alliance – Digital Promise
+East Alabama Regional Cybersecurity Alliance (EARCA) – Digital Promise

 Cybersecurity Pathways Logo

-The East Alabama Regional Cybersecurity Alliance (EARCA) is a collaboration between Digital Promise and the Talladega County Board of Education (TCBOE) to build a school-to-work pathway for diverse youth in rural Alabama into the ever-growing cybersecurity field.
-The alliance supports youth furthest from opportunity in gaining job-ready skills to enter the growing cybersecurity workforce, and partners with employers to secure regional talent pipelines.
+The East Alabama Regional Cybersecurity Alliance (EARCA) is a collaboration between Digital Promise, school districts, post-secondary institutions, and industry partners in East Alabama to build a school-to-work pathway for youth into the ever-growing cybersecurity field.
+The alliance supports rural youth in gaining job-ready skills to enter the growing cybersecurity workforce, and partners with employers to secure regional talent pipelines.

 How the Alliance Began

 The Talladega County Board of Education (TCBOE) has led powerful partnerships in the East Alabama region with employers, nonprofits, universities, and government agencies to create opportunities for gainful employment for students.
-In 2023, TCBOE launched their cybersecurity program as a part of Digital Promise’s Inclusive Cybersecurity Pathways Cohort.
-Through the initiative, they built a workforce pathway for rural, diverse students to gain credentials and employment in cybersecurity after graduation.
+In 2023, TCBOE launched their cybersecurity program as a part of Digital Promise’s Inaugural Cybersecurity Pathways Cohort.
+Through the initiative, they built a workforce pathway for rural students to gain credentials and employment in cybersecurity after graduation.

-Recognizing the significant impact of students’ career readiness in the advancement of the East Alabama regional economy, TCBOE and their employer partners were motivated to expand access to cybersecurity career pathways within the region across the Etowah, Cherokee, Calhoun, Cleburne, Talladega, Clay, and Randolph counties.
-Now, through the East Alabama Regional Cybersecurity Alliance (EARCA), rural areas have the opportunity to strengthen the region’s economy by creating viable Cybersecurity employment opportunities through the creation of a cybersecurity workforce ecosystem.
+Recognizing the significant impact of students’ career readiness in the advancement of the East Alabama regional economy, TCBOE and their employer partners were motivated to expand access to cybersecurity career pathways across the region and neighboring school districts, including Anniston City, Etowah County, Oxford City, St. Clair County, Sylacauga City, Talladega City, and Talladega County.
+Now, through the East Alabama Regional Cybersecurity Alliance (EARCA), the area has the opportunity to strengthen the region’s economy by creating viable cybersecurity employment opportunities through the creation of a cybersecurity workforce ecosystem.

 The Need for EARCA